ShUM today: learning and discussion

 Exhibition on loan “Wine and Jewish Culture”

-From March 2017 you have the opportunity to get an exhibition on loan on “Wine and Jewish Culture”, curated by the ShUM-Cities Association.
-The exhibition exists only in German.
+Since 2017 you have the opportunity to loan the exhibition o “Wine and Jewish Culture”, curated by the ShUM-Cities Association.
+The exhibition is only in German.
 If you think about an English version, then the whole exhibition has to be created anew on the loaners expenses.